 I had a Yalova teammate in the group, who like attacking.
 So I decided to keep the pace high, and tried to put some fatigue to the others’ legs.
 Almost always I was at the head of the bunch, usually in the first three slots, and even mostly in the first.
 At every climb and at every bend, I put a hard effort.
 Once I tried to escape with another rider at my wheel, but he didn’t help me, so the group brought us back.

-One lap later, the bunch was still chasing us from 50-60 meter.
-We caught 3 guy who dropped from the leaders’ group.
+One lap later, the bunch was still chasing us from 50-60 meters.
+We caught 3 guys who dropped from the leaders’ group.
 Now we were five strong men, unfortunately, only one of them was willing to work with us, while two others were just drafting.

 We worked hard, and after one point, the bunch gave up and they were not chasing us anymore.